 Laura Heim, FAIA, has restored more than 30 properties in the Sunnyside Gardens neighborhood of Queens, where she established her 100 percent woman-owned practice, Laura Heim Architect, in 2006.
 Heim works to support restored sustainable communities by advancing restoration standards and sensitively inserting contemporary design into the existing historic fabric.
 She has set the standard for restoration in this international exemplar of affordable housing, and has highlighted the importance of preserving planned communities through presentations before local, state, and national audiences, including visiting international architects and planners.

-This year, the Jury of Fellows of the AIA elevated Heim to its prestigious College of Fellows in the second category of Fellowship: Education, research, literature, or practice (with the option of a subcategory of management or technical advancement, the latter of which Heim falls into.)
-The category recognizes architects who “advance the science and art of planning and building by advancing the standards of architectural education, training, and practice,” according to the organization’s definition.
+This year, the Jury of Fellows of the AIA elevated Heim to its prestigious College of Fellows in the second category of Fellowship, which recognizes architects who work “To advance the science and art of planning and building by advancing the standards of architectural education, training, and practice,” according to the organization’s definition.
 Now among the AIA membership’s three percent distinguished with Fellowship and honorary Fellowship, Heim was recognized at the New Fellows Reception hosted by AIA New York and at the AIA Conference on Architecture in New York City.

 Q: What is your proudest achievement as an architect?